-320-50.2 Other Development Plans to Accompany Subdivision Development Plan.
+Section 330-40.
+Other Plans to Accompany Development Plans with Subdivision

-The Subdivision Development Plan shall be accompanied by other development plans showing the following information when same is not shown on, or evident from the Subdivision Development Plan.
-The various plans may be combined where appropriate and clarity can be maintained.
+330-40.1 Development Plans shall be accompanied by other plans showing the following information when same is not shown on, or evident from the Development Plans.
+The various plans may be combined where appropriate, and clarity can be maintained.